lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC Fragment msg    |-----------|
 ~~~~
-{: #Fig-TilesExample title='a SCHC Packet fragmented in tiles, Ack-on-Error mode'}
+{: #Fig-TilesACKonError title='a SCHC Packet fragmented in tiles, Ack-on-Error mode'}

-A SCHC Fragment message carries one or more tiles, which may span multiple windows.
-A SCHC ACK reports on the reception of exactly one window of tiles.

 The W field is wide enough that it unambiguously represents an absolute window number.
-SCHC ACKs are fed by the fragment receiver back to the fragment sender for the windows that have tiles missing at the receiver.
+The fragment receiver feeds SCHC ACKs back to the fragment sender about windows that it misses tiles of.
 No SCHC ACK is fed back for windows that have been fully received by the fragment receiver.

 The fragment sender retransmits SCHC Fragments for tiles that are reported missing.